Hepburn Sales - New & Used Horse Trailers, Tow Vehicles and Tow Vehicles

 11. Allow extra time and distance for passing, changing lanes and stopping.
 The extra weight of a trailer will affect acceleration and braking.

 12. Never park on a hill or grade.
-In an emergency, apply the foot brake and chok the trailer’s wheels, then apply the parking brake and shift into “park”( or “reverse”with manual transmission).
-Then release the foot brake
+In an emergency, apply the foot brake and chock the trailers wheels, then apply the parking brake and shift into park - Then release the foot brake

 13. Always wear your seat belt and use child safety seats.